verbb/navigation/docs/developers/node.md

 `title` | Title for this node.
 Either the linked element or custom.
 `link` | Full HTML link (combined url and title).
 `type` | The class name for the type of node.
-`nodeType` | The class name for the type of node.
-`nodeTypeLabel` | The shortened class name for the type of node.
 `classes` | Any additional CSS classes added to the node.
 `customAttributes` | A list of attributes as provided in the table.
 Use `attribute` and `value` for each row.
 `urlSuffix` | If provided, a suffix (think anchor or query string) added on to the URL.